pulseflow/workers/README.md

-# cloudflare-workers
+# workers

-a collection of core cloudflare workers for pulseflow apis
+a collection of core workers for pulseflow apis